encryptedninja/command-center/README.md

 * it has to be installed on the VM: `sudo apt update && sudo apt install -y --reinstall virtualbox-guest-x11 && sudo reboot -f`

 ## wfuzz
-Enlists subdomains based on a wodlist, here using top5000.txt from seclist. `--hw 290` is needed so 404 pages won't show up in the search results.
+Enlists subdomains based on a wordlist, here using top5000.txt from seclist. `--hw 290` is needed so 404 pages won't show up in the search results.

 * `wfuzz -c -f sub-fighter -w top5000.txt -u http://<domain> -H "HOST: Fuzz.domain.com" --hw 290`